NativeScript/docs/content/guide/core/fps-meter.md

 const callbackId = addCallback(callback: (fps: number, minFps?: number) => void): number
 ```

-Adds a callback function to be called each time FPS data is ready.
-The a unique `number` id which can be used to remove this callback later.
+Implement a callback function that will be executed whenever FPS data becomes available.
+Assign a unique identifier (`number`) to this callback, facilitating its future removal, if needed.

 ---